Why I Write Southern Literature

 Importance of place (setting) in a physical sense.

 Emphasis on concrete imagery.
-Southern literature is usually quite descriptive, and the best writers use very strong imagery as one of the important tools of creating the story in all its power.
+Southern literature is usually quite descriptive, and the best writers use very strong imagery as one of the important tools for creating the story in all its power.

 Importance of ownership, of things and/or land.